Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 A change in direction might sometimes be the secret to increasing hotel occupancy.

-Interact with your local CVB or DMO to learn more about how they attract tourists to your area and how you can collaborate with them to promote certain activities or services.
+If you go outside your own property to the larger area, you can come up with some amazing expansion ideas.
+Interact with your local CVB (Convention and Visitors Bureau) or DMO (Destination Marketing Organization) to learn more about how they attract tourists to your area and how you can collaborate with them to promote certain activities or services.

 Speak with local companies to see if you can work together on events, including their items in welcome baskets for guests, or develop co-branded activities.